a-thread/HTML-Generator/README.md

 ### Description

-**HTML Generator** is a ommand-line application built using Test Driven Technology.
-This application utilizes prompts in the command-line to create an HTML file that displays a nicely formatted team roster based on the information provided by the user.
+Built using TDD, **HTML Generator** is a software engineering team generator command line application.
+The application prompts the user for intormation about each team member, a mix of engineers and interns.
+When the user is finished building their team, the application will generate an HTML file that displays a nicely formatted team roster based on the information provided by the user.

 ---